Action photos from Rice's 33-14 win over Air Force.

 During his two seasons coaching the cornerbacks at Alabama, the Crimson Tide won the 2001 Independence Bowl.
 The 2002 Alabama team led the SEC and ranked third nationally in total defense,

 posting the best record in the SEC Western Division.
 Eight Alabama players he either coached or recruited signed National Football League contracts.

 Thurmond has also worked at Tulsa (1983-91, 1994), East Carolina (1992-93), Texas Christian (1995, 1998-2000) and Oklahoma (1996- 97), coaching the cornerbacks or entire secondary unit during each of

 During his second term at TCU, Thurmond helped guide the Horned Frogs to the 2000 Western Athletic Conference co-championship.
 TCU led the nation in scoring defense and total defense while

 While at Tulsa in 1991, the Golden Hurricane ranked among the nation's leaders in pass defense efficiency.
 Tulsa capped the season with a win in the Freedom Bowl.

 Thurmond has coached in 15 bowl games during his career and has coached or recruited numerous athletes who have gone on to play in the NFL.
 In addition to Gaines, Madison, Harper, Peprah and Lindley, the list of current NFL players who were coached or recruited by Thurmond includes Houston Texans defensive end Mark Anderson.

 A native of San Springs, Okla., Thurmond graduated from the University of Tulsa in 1975.
 He spent seven years as a high school coach in Oklahoma including head coach at his alma mater, Charles Page High School, before entering the college ranks.

-Thurmond's daughter Paige lives in Little Rock, Ark.
+Thurmond's wife Paula and daughter Paige live in Little Rock, Arkansas.